 - Roth IRA.

 One popular method is to save for college through a college savings plan.

 Operating similar to IRA and 401(k) plans, 529 college savings plans allow parents to save for a child's education tax-free through an array of investment options.
 Some age-based investment packages place funds in aggressive investments when the child is young, then automatically switch funds to more stable options as the child approaches college age.

-These plans offer major tax advantages, says Craig Parkin, director of institutional client services for TIAA-CREF Tuition Financing, the investment organization that administers Kentucky's state-sponsored college savings plans.
+These plans offer major tax advantages, says Craig Parkin, managing director at TIAA-CREF Tuition Financing, the investment organization that administers Kentucky's state-sponsored college savings plans.

 "The gains on the accounts are tax-deferred, and once the funds are used to pay for qualified tuition expenses, parents will never pay taxes on those funds," he says.

 "A 529 college savings plan is considered a parent's asset because the parent is the account owner and they can change who the beneficiary is," Parkin says.

-Kelly Campbell, a Certified Financial Planner and founder of Campbell Wealth Management in Fairfax, Va., cites another advantage of these plans.
+Kelly Campbell, a Certified Financial Planner professional and founder of Campbell Wealth Management in Alexandria, Virginia, cites another advantage of these plans.

 "An additional benefit with a 529 plan is that if the child says they don't want to go to college, the parents or whoever owns the account can change the beneficiary," Campbell says.
 "That way, you know the money will be used for education.
 They can't just take it and run."

 While 529 savings plans offer big advantages, they also come with a few restrictions.
-According to the U.S. Securities and Exchange Commission Web site, 529 college savings funds can only be pulled out tax-free for qualified education expenses, including tuition, books, fees, supplies, and room and board.
-Money spent on unqualified expenses is subject to income tax and a 10 percent penalty on earnings.
+According to the U.S. Securities and Exchange Commission website, 529 college savings funds can be pulled out tax-free only for qualified education expenses, including tuition, books, fees, supplies, and room and board.
+Money spent on unqualified expenses is subject to income tax and a 10% penalty on earnings.

 There are also restrictions on how money in these plans can be invested.
 For instance, account owners can change the investments in their plan only twice a year.